 Follow the Park in

-We like motion design, complex web graphics, VR and other cool technologies.
-At the same time we remember that any project needs just a teaspoon of technologies and a full glass of basic skills – you should know how to articulate your ideas, create layouts for texts, write code and finish your projects.
+The main idea is to learn new things by creating small digital products.
+For example, you can learn motion design, complex web graphics, VR and other cool technologies.
+The thing is that any project needs just a teaspoon of technologies and a full glass of basic skills; you should know how to articulate your ideas, create layouts for texts, write code and finish your projects.
+We work on these skills as well.

 The Intuition team method and standards apply for the Park as well.
 If you cannot imagine how they work in real life, you have a good chance to check it out.